robbert-vdh/yabridge/README.md

 examples I'll assume you're using the default installation location at `~/.local/share/yabridge`.

-- First if all, if you're using GDM, LightDM or LXDM as your display manager (for instance if you're using GNOME, XFCE or LXDE), then your display manager won't respect your login shell and it will always use `/bin/sh` instead.
+- First of all, if you're using GDM, LightDM or LXDM as your display manager (for instance if you're using GNOME, XFCE or LXDE), then your display manager won't respect your login shell and it will always use `/bin/sh` instead.
 In that case you will need to add the following line to `~/.profile`: